bakinggoods/BakingGoods/README.md

 # BakingGoods

 ## color palette
-1. [ ] the primary color is rgb(250, 175, 186) i,e is color of other different things like nav,some btns
+1. [ ] the primary color is rgb(250, 175, 186) i,e is color of other different things like some btns
 2. [ ] the secondary color will be rgb(253, 244, 244) i.e color of the background
 3. [ ] the tertiary color is rgba(254, 255, 224, 0.788) i.e color of different other things
 4. [ ] the text color is like a very dark grey

+## navbar
+1. [ ] the navbar will be below not above above on mobile phones but the search button will be on top kinda like linkedIn
+2. [ ] the navbar will be above from tablet and above and then the search input will be amongst the nave

 ## pages